postmates/cernan/README.md

 ### wavefront

-The wavefront backend has additional options for defining where the wavefront proxy runs:
+The wavefront sink has additional options for defining where the wavefront proxy runs:

 ```